sabheeahmad/RAG_demo/README.md

 ## Environment setup:

-		#setup you api key from the .env file
+		#setup your api key from the .env file

 ## Run App: